-Use Jolly Ranchers candy to make easy Valentine’s Day lollipops.
+Use store-bought candy to make easy Jolly Rancher Valentine’s Day lollipops.

 Oh, the Jolly Rancher lollipop.
 I made my first batch of easy Jolly Rancher lollies almost five years ago.
 Then that second batch of Jolly Rancher lollipops I made bigger and better.
 And I made these flower candy pops two years ago.
 So it’s time to revisit the Jolly Ranchers.
-Here are some Jolly Rancher lollipops for Valentine’s Day.
+Here are some Jolly Rancher Valentine’s Day lollipops.

-There really is nothing to making these.
+There really is nothing to making these Valentine’s Day lollipops.
 You place some hard candy on a tray, melt them, and add some sprinkles and a lollipop stick.
 That’s it.
 They are easy enough for kids to help make.
 But, just to be all formal, I’ll give you the more formal looking instructions below.

 I even made a heart.